-The emissions from Company funded business travel in vehicles such as company cars and expensed travel has not been captured in 2021, as there was no requirement for this in reporting at the start of 2021 due to the Company being a subsidiary of a public limited company.
+The emissions from Company funded business travel in vehicles such as company cars and expensed travel have not been captured in 2021 as there was no requirement for this reporting at the start of 2021 as at that time this company was part of a listed public limited company.
 Protocols were put in place to capture this data for 2022.